 The story, as I stated, is déja-vu all over again.
 We’ve seen it and bought the t-shirts many times before.
 Some things are not well explained, or rather, rammed down our throats so fast that if you blink, you’re sunk.
 Other aspects of the story make no sense, whatsoever.
 To recap; I hit some things, missed a few and came damn close to others, I’m tempted to call it even.

 I have to confess, the movie stirred some emotions in me and got me lost in my thoughts.
-Not many films have done this over the years but once in a a while, one comes along and helps me suspend my disbelief for a couple of hours.
+Not many films have done this over the years but once in a a while, one comes along and helps me suspend my disbelief for a couple of hours, that happens a lot with the chick flicks movies.
 As you watch, you start to fall for the stunning landscapes and its inhabitants.
 You become so engrossed that you can almost hear the call of the Wild.
 In that respect, you go Native.
 You experience what it would be to free your Mind and Body, to forgo everything that defines us by Western Civilization standards.
 The movie becomes your Avatar, your vessel to see and experience a Life that perhaps, we Humans, could’ve had.
 This is where you actually find yourself yearning for the Great Outdoors and by that I mean Nature; unspoiled by human greed, ignorance and wants.

 Avatar is a feast for the senses and as much as I said the story is predictable and simplistic (which it is), it raises dozens of ethical, biological, commercial, scientific and philosophical questions.
 A good movie will do that.
 It will entertain and make you think.
 Check your doubts at the door and enjoy the film for the sheer beauty of the scenery and mastery of the digital realm by the WETA guys. ( ILM…pwned again!)
 Take in all the messages, allegory and what have you and debate them after because the film deals with the Zeitgeist.
 Never mind the length, it won’t be an issue unless you suffer from BPH.